Step-By-Step Home Organization Guide: Organize Your Home Once And For All

-Sort your things into boxes, jars, bags, holders, baskets, and containers.
+3. Sort your things into boxes, jars, bags, holders, baskets, and containers

-When you’ll start to organize your home, these will become your best friends!
+When you move forward with your home organization, these become your best friends!

-The key to organization is sorting the things you have and putting them in their places, where they will stay neatly organized.
+The key to a successful home organization is to sort the things you have and put them in their places, where they will stay neatly organized.